ivy35/Phase1_Project/README.md

 ### Business Value
 The analysis supports **data-driven decisions**, reduces **risk exposure**, and helps the company **invest in safer, more reliable aircraft**.
+##  Data Understanding

+The dataset from the **Aviation_Data.csv** covers aviation accidents from **1962–2023**, including details like aircraft make, model, weather, and flight phase.

+**Overview**
+- Thousands of records across 60+ years.
+- Useful columns for safety and risk analysis.

+## Exploratory Data Analysis (EDA)

+Exploratory analysis was conducted to identify key patterns and trends in aviation accidents.

+**Key Insights**
+- Most accidents occurred under **clear weather (VMC)**, suggesting human or mechanical causes.
+- **Takeoff and landing** were the riskiest flight phases.
+- Accident rates have **declined over time**, reflecting safety improvements.
+- Some **manufacturers** showed consistently lower fatality rates.

+**Next Step:** Perform deeper analysis and visualizations to support business recommendations.